 In the past, the six mile walk has started at Christ the Redeemer, meandered through Orion Oaks Park and ended back at Christ the Redeemer.
 A 1.5 mile walk is also available.
 Please contribute, or better yet walk with your family, friends, and a few hundred of your neighbors!
 Watch for details in the bulletin each spring.

 St. Nicholas Project

 In 2012, Fr.
 Joe read about a Catholic parish in Cleveland whose parishioners spent an entire day in December doing community outreach as part of their Advent preparation for Christmas – a “Parish Service Day”.
 After some discussion and discernment, the Parish Council and Christ the Redeemer Staff all agreed that our generous and caring community was up for the challenge!
 Our very first St. Nicholas Project took place on December 7, 2013.
-The first year, we had 400 volunteers participate and in 2016, we had over 600 volunteers.
+The first year, we had 400 participate and in 2017, we had over 600 volunteers.
 Parishioners volunteer for many projects both at church and in Detroit, Southfield, Pontiac, Oxford and Lake Orion.
 We return to Christ the Redeemer for 5pm Mass followed by dinner in the Bethany Room.
 Childcare is available from 8:30am-1pm and recommended for children under 5.
 Sign up for site projects begins in October.